SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise2.md

 ## **Lab 2: Create a Cloud Shell**

-1. On the portal banner click on the **Cloud Shell icon**.
+1.On the portal banner click on the **Cloud Shell icon**.

   ![](Images/cloudshellicon.png)

-2. On the Welcome to Azure Cloud Shell click **Bash**.
+2.On the Welcome to Azure Cloud Shell click **Bash**.

   ![](Images/bash.png)

-3. On the You have no storage mounted screen click **Show advanced settings**.
+3.On the You have no storage mounted screen click **Show advanced settings**.

   ![](Images/showadvset.png)

-4. Use the default values for subscription and region and for:
+4.Use the default values for subscription and region and for:

 - **Resource Group** - Select **Use Existing** that is **citus-xxxx**
 - **Storage Account** - name for storage accound should be unique, as in **sa131507**